 If you are a veteran of the miles and points world, I’m sure you know all about the Southwest Companion Pass.
 If you are a regular person, that term probably means little.

 The bottom line: the companion pass is a pass that allows a flyer to take a single companion with them on any Southwest flight totally free (plus taxes and fees).
 As you can probably imagine, it’s pretty valuable for saving money for couples and families who fly Southwest often.
-It might be even more valuable if you need to fly on a more expensive route – like Hawaii during a major holiday period!
+It is even more valuable if you need to fly on a more expensive route – like Hawaii during a major holiday period!

 A lot of ink has been spilled on the Southwest Companion Pass (including some of my own on other sites) so I’ll spare you more.
 Here are a few of the more comprehensive guides out there if you think it might be for you and want to learn how to do it.

 - 5 Things Families Need to Know About the Southwest Companion Pass from a contributor whose name you might recognize at The Points Guy

 - The Complete Guide to the Southwest Companion Pass from The Frequent Miler

 Are you excited about Southwest flights to Hawaii?
-Did you snag a deal?
-Share your thoughts and plans in the comments.
+Have you flown one of these flights yet?
+Share your thoughts and travel plans in the comments.